'Authenticity,' 'Culturally Relevant': Why Bernie Sanders Is Resonating With Latinos

 Tweets about this

-Myk 🌹 RT @belensisaw: People may underestimate our community, but we know what’s real and what is not. @BernieSanders is the real deal.
-Authentic… 23 seconds ago

-Jack Duluoz RT @NPR: "There is a huge distrust among the Latinx community with the Democratic party that they're not following through on their promise… 39 seconds ago
+Derk RT @NPR: "There is a huge distrust among the Latinx community with the Democratic party that they're not following through on their promise… 36 seconds ago

-Global Analytica "There is a huge distrust among the Latinx community with the Democratic party that they're not following through o… https://t.co/dE92rJgajs 7 minutes ago